Artificial Intelligence in use today within various parts of the aviation industry

 To provide a place where any application can go to obtain whatever data it needs (read: standardization), and to deliver what any requestor is seeking, as opposed to fitting a requestor’s query into an existing bucket, a data query language called GraphQL was developed that has been used by Facebook since 2012 and was released to the public in 2015.

-GraphQL replaces REST and is a powerful new language for APIs.
-How does that translate to planning and decision-making advances for business aviation?
+GraphQL is a powerful new API language and is somewhat similar to NodeJS SQLite (which you can learn more about on the Linode site).
+It can help optimize data storage and database management.
+But how does that translate to planning and decision-making advances for business aviation?
 Say that you’re managing a maintenance facility and the completion of a maintenance event is running ahead of schedule.

 Rather than waiting for the facility’s personnel to ask for the information, Asset Insight’s AI capability, and implementation of GraphQL and Asset Insight’s proprietary technology would automatically investigate which aircraft had upcoming maintenance requirements that could fit the available timeframe (based on the facility’s capabilities), and recommend the facility consider pursuing specific aircraft serial numbers to create additional revenue.